New interview with professional investor Cathie Wood out now. Watch the interview.

 All investments involve risk and loss of principal is possible.

-Closed-end funds differ from open-end funds in that closed-end funds do not redeem their shares at the request of an investor.
-No shareholder has the right to require the Fund to redeem his, her or its shares.
-While the Fund’s shares are expected to be listed on an exchange, an active public market for the shares may not develop.
+Closed-end funds (including BDCs) differ from open-end funds in that they do not redeem their shares at the request of an investor.
+No shareholder has the right to require a fund to redeem his, her, or its shares.
+While a fund's shares may be listed on an exchange, an active public market for the shares may not develop.
 As a result, shareholders may not be able to liquidate their investment.
-Accordingly, shareholders should consider that they may not have access to the funds they invest in the Fund for an indefinite period of time.
+Accordingly, shareholders should consider that they may not have access to the funds they invest in a fund managed by RHV for an indefinite period of time.

-The net asset value (NAV) for a fund is calculated by dividing the total net assets of the fund by the total number of shares.
-CEF investors purchase shares on an exchange at the market price, which may be different from the NAV.
+The net asset value (“NAV”) for a fund is calculated by dividing the total net assets of the fund by the total number of shares.
+Investors in closed-end funds (including business development companies) purchase shares on an exchange at the market price, which may be different from the NAV.

 Robinhood, 85 Willow Road, Menlo Park, CA 94025. © 2026 Robinhood.
 All rights reserved.